 Here's some other places you might run into me:

-- I'm the host of the Open Metalcast podcast, which features the finest in Creative Commons licensed metal music.
+- I'm the host of the Open Metalcast podcast (on hiatus), which features the finest in Creative Commons licensed metal music.

-- I'm the co-host and post-production engineer of Lococast, where Rick Harding and I talk about all things Ubuntu and Python.
+- I'm the co-host and post-production engineer of Lococast (on hiatus), where Rick Harding and I talk about all things Ubuntu and Python.

 - I'm on the board of the Michigan UNIX Users Group.
 Come on out and join us!